 (I chose to show this cup because it’s the most London one out there: ALL BLACK)

-Ok, I’m going to hammer on about bamboo and how great it is probably for the next 50 years, but look at another cool thing made from bamboo!
+Ok, I’m going to hammer on about bamboo and how great it is probably for the next 50 years, but look at another cool thing made from the zero waste dream that is bamboo!
 Not only is this saving on waste through stopping the use of disposable coffee cups, it’s also made sustainably itself because of how great bamboo is, double win.
 Bamboo is also naturally sterile so the cup doesn’t affect the flavour of drinks, whilst being super light at 135 grams and resealable with a ‘drip-proof’ lid, making it super easy to have with you on the go.
 The cup is also dishwasher safe and should last for years.
-But here’s the best part, IT’S ALSO BIODEGRADABLE.
+But here’s the best part, it’s also biodegradable!
 I had to put that in all caps because of how exciting that is.
 If it gets a little worse for wear you can crush it, soak it in boiling water and bury it with organic compost to start the biodegrading process.
 The silicone lid can be recycled with normal curb side recycling, but they’re even working on making that biodegradable.
 For all that, every cup is under £10.
 Considering most coffee places give you a discount you’re going to make that money back real fast, and have a huge impact on the environment around you.

 ‘We make glass reusable coffee cups.
 Our cups are designed to enhance your morning brew, save your taste buds and help out mother nature.’